10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 The star of Moustiers Sainte Marie over Chapelle Notre-Dame-de-Beauvoir

-Legends account the star above Moustiers-Sainte-Marie to the Knight Blacas, who joined a crusade in the 12th century.
-He vowed to pay tribute to the Virgin Mary by hanging a star if he made it through the crusade alive.
+Legends attribute the star above Moustiers-Sainte-Marie to the Knight Blacas, who joined a crusade in the 12th century.
+He vowed to pay tribute to the Virgin Mary by hanging a star if he survived the crusade.
+A plaque along the stairs to Chapelle Notre-Dame-de-Beauvoir attests to his legend.

 Moustiers Sainte Marie France - The star of Moustiers-Sainte-Marie seen from the village